 : holding a position for which no payment is given : not paid

-- He's an honorary member of the club.
+: given or done as an honor They made him an honorary member of the club.

-Seen & Heard
+Seen and Heard

 What made you want to look up honorary?
 Please tell us where you read or heard it (including the quote, if possible).